DivyaSalunke07/my-first-project/README.md

 # my-first-project
-this is mt github first repository
+this is my git first repository